withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 ### Dynamic Page Routing

-Just like we used `Astro.glob()` to generate a list of all blog posts, we can create entire sets of pages dynamically using `getStaticPaths()`.
+Just like you used `Astro.glob()` to generate a list of all blog posts, you can create entire sets of pages dynamically using `getStaticPaths()`.
 This function written in an Astro component script returns an array of page routes, and all of the pages at those routes will use the same component template.

-To start, we will create a **static** page for an individual blog tag.
-And then, we will convert this `.astro` file that builds one single page into a file that creates multiple routes dynamically: one for every blog tag we use on the site.
+To start, you will create a **static** page for an individual blog tag.
+And then, you will convert this `.astro` file that builds one single page into a file that creates multiple routes dynamically: one for every blog tag you use on the site.

 #### Create a static page placeholder